Drake-G/book-search-engine/README.md

 This application is designed to allow the user to create an account and add/delete books from their account using the google book search api.
 This application is not currenlty working, returning a 'Cannot read property 'some' of undefined'.

 ## Installation
 This application is still in the debugging phase and thus there is not yet a fully functioning version of this applicaion at the moment.
+It will be available [here](https://cryptic-plains-95193.herokuapp.com)
 ## Photos
 ![screenshot](Images/booksearch.png)